 Okay, so the V8 Hotel in Stuttgart doesn’t have some amazing landscape lurking just beyond the hotel window, but check out the view inside!
 Ten of the hotel’s 34 rooms are themed like the gas station, a camper van, or Route 66.
 Each is unique and they overlook the car museum, which looks like a garage right out of a movie set.
 See all the reasons the V8 Hotel had us revving our engines!

-With Rica Ishavshotel Tromsø‘s position on the quay, the hotel seems to jut out into the water.
+With Scandic Ishavshotel Tromsø‘s position on the quay, the hotel seems to jut out into the water.
 We had the most magnificent view of the harbor and the Arctic Cathedral.
 We even slept with the curtains open just in case the Aurora Borealis decided to dance for us.

 6. Capri Tiberio Palace